Field Theory Equivalences as Spans of $L_\infty$-algebras

 \paragraph{Correspondences of $L_\infty$-algebras.} As mentioned above, semi-classically equivalent field theories have quasi-isomorphic $L_\infty$-algebras, and as a consequence, isomorphic minimal models, which can be computed via homotopy transfer.
 In many situations, the two $L_\infty$-algebras are directly linked by a homotopy transfer, e.g.~when they are related by integrating out fields.
 In some situations, however, this is not the case, and physicists are already implicitly working with spans to describe these.
 In the following sections, we shall discuss three examples in detail: a simple example based on different blow ups of scalar field theory, (non-Abelian) T-duality in the case of the principal chiral model, and the Penrose--Ward transform.

-A few remarks are in order regarding applying \ref{thm:1} to field theories.
-First of all, we assumed degree-wise finite-dimensional $L_\infty$-algebras in \ref{thm:1}.
-For $L_\infty$-algebras of field theories on non-trivial space-times, this will not be the case.
-But as long as we restrict to local field theories, in which the dual BV differential comes with finitely many derivatives, the proof of the theorem will go through.

-Secondly, the correspondence $L_\infty$-algebra we constructed in~\cref{thm:1} using the minimal model is usually inconvenient from the field theoretic perspective, as it splits a field into its on-shell and off-shell components.
+An important remark regarding the application to field theory is the following.
+The correspondence $L_\infty$-algebra we constructed in~\cref{thm:1} using the minimal model is usually inconvenient from the field theoretic perspective, as it splits a field into its on-shell and off-shell components.
 Most of the time, we are interested in a correspondence $L_\infty$-algebra with all elements true, unrestricted fields on a given space-time.
-This makes constructing a `good' correspondence $L_\infty$-algebra somewhat non-trivial, as we have to impose additional restrictions on the involved resolution.
-But again, there are no fundamental obstructions to the existence of these good correspondence $L_\infty$-algebras.
+This makes constructing a `good' correspondence $L_\infty$-algebra a bit more non-trivial.
+However, completing on-shell fields in a minimal model by trivial pairs to true, unrestricted fields on a given space-time is mostly straightforward\footnote{up to analytical difficulties, but these can be removed by restricting to functions bounded at infinity}.
+In concrete computations with field theories, one therefore replaces the summand $\frL^\circ[-1]$ in $\frL^{(c)}$ with an enlarged copy, $\hat \frL^\circ[-1]$, which contains these additional trivial pairs.
+Again, there are no fundamental obstructions to the existence of physically `good' correspondence $L_\infty$-algebras.